wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 While it is true that spammers make short-lived attempts to profit, the history shows that they keep repeating them.
 Their payoff depends on collection of money from gullible or over-excited fools and therefore is insensitive to level of Bitcoin transaction fee.
 The playbook looks almost the same every time:
 1) Raise funds for the operation (typically from so-called venture capital),
 2) Create something to gamble with.
 Advertise it leveraging (industry-specific) media, brands, influential figures etc. claiming it to be interesting art or technology (even better if somehow connected with Bitcoin),
-3) Collect money (in excess of Bitcoin transaction fees) from gullible or over-excited fools.
+3) Collect money (in excess of Bitcoin transaction fees) from gullible or over-excited fools duped into "investing" in faked art or technology.
 4) Repeat (another hoax).
 Bitcoin transaction fees impact on profit is negligable because they are small in comparison to amount of money collected from gullible or over-excited fools.
 Most probably spammers spend more on advertisment.
 They never spam without pushing narritive that provides excuses, e.g. "those cats in JPEGs are art".
 Spamming with random data would surely not be profitable.